jibbo/homebot/README.md

 ### Adding modules

 Simply drop a module file (it should be a valid `.js`) file inside the `my_modules` folder.
 Now initialize the module inside the file `bot.js`.
-Just under the comment `// add your modules here`.
+Just under the comment `// initialize all your modules here`.

 ### Removing modules